Internship in Phoenix

 As a legislative intern, students will work at the State Capitol in Phoenix full-time for the duration of the Spring semester.
 This internship should be treated like a full-time job, typical hours are scheduled from 8:00 am to 5:00 pm Monday through Friday.
 UA grants academic credit for successful completion of the program.

 Interns assist with the policy-making process, and deal with issues such as healthcare, education, transportation, environment, elections and agriculture.
-You may apply to five different state agencies:
+You may apply to four different state agencies:

 The Arizona State Legislature requires interested applicants to meet all the following requirements: